-^(e) Roche records net product sales outside the United States and we record our share of gross profits from sales based on a pre-specified formula, which is recorded within Collaboration revenue.
+^(e) Roche records net product sales outside the United States and we record our share of gross profits from sales, which is recorded within Collaboration revenue.
 Refer to "Results of Operations - Revenues - Roche Collaboration Revenue" below for such amounts.

 ^(f) Included in this line item are products which are sold by us and others.
 Refer to "Results of Operations - Revenues" below for a complete listing of net product sales recorded by us.
-Not included in this line item are net product sales of ARCALYST, which are recorded by Kiniksa; net product sales of ARCALYST were \$79 million for the first quarter of 2024.
+Not included in this line item are net product sales of ARCALYST, which are recorded by Kiniksa; net product sales of ARCALYST were \$103 million for the second quarter of 2024.